Course Policies and Grades

 Withdrawing from a Course

-Students may withdraw from a full-term course after the drop deadline and before the end of the 12th week of class.
-A grade of “W” is assigned for course withdrawals.
+A student may withdraw from a course starting the day after the drop deadline.
+Unlike dropping, a course withdrawal appears on the student’s transcript with a grade of “W.” The withdrawal deadline is approximately at the 60% point of the course.
+The specific dates are posted on the Office of the Registrar’s website.
 Course withdrawals are official on the date students withdraw from the course online or written notice is received by the Office of the Registrar.

 Withdrawal (Academic Administrative)